Kirpyu/CPSC210-Final/README.md

 - As a user, I want to be able to add any amount of items to my inventory through a shop or by killing enemies any amount of times
   (each duplicate will counts towards the items level)
 - As a user, I want to be able to open my inventory to see all acquired items.
-- As a user, I want to be able to equip and item through the inventory
+- As a user, I want to be able to equip an item through the inventory
 - As a user, I want to be able to kill enemies to gain gold and items.
 - As a user, I want to be able to fight random enemies
 - As a user, I want to be able to save my games progress (i.e. items, enemies)